TakamotoAI/Perl-Tcl-Tk-Tutorial/README.md

 Advantages of Tcl/Tk

 - It runs on Windows, macOS, and Linux and it looks modern (native)
-- It is actively mantained (look [here] (https://core.tcl-lang.org/tk/reportlist).
+- It is actively mantained (https://core.tcl-lang.org/tk/reportlist).
 For example Tk was recently adapted for macOS Mojave/Catalina.
 - It is the basic GUI toolkit of Python, so it has a large number of users

 Disadvantages of Tcl/Tk